W427697/Discord-/MIGRATION.md

 #### Dropped support for Node 15 and below

 Storybook 7.0 requires Node 16 or above.
-If you are using olders version of Node, you will need to upgrade, or keep using Storybook 6 in the meantime.
+If you are using an older version of Node, you will need to upgrade or keep using Storybook 6 in the meantime.

 #### React peer dependencies required